← Back to blog

 Deadlock Detection

-Overall, the course staff tries rotating something every semester, and the structure of the course projects is kind of stabilized — students build the BusTub system bottom-up.
-They built a buffer pool manager as their first project to know how other parts of the system interact with the storage pool; then, some kind of index to know how to use the buffer pool; next, built some query executors over the storage things they have built in the previous two projects; finally, concurrency control.
+Overall, the course staff tries to rotate something every semester, while the structure of the course projects has largely stabilized—students build the BusTub system from the bottom up.
+They first build a buffer pool manager to learn how other parts of the system interact with the storage pool; then, some kind of index to learn how to use the buffer pool; next, query executors over the storage components they built in the previous two projects; and finally, concurrency control.

-As 80% of the course projects stay the same throughout the semesters, and people outside of CMU post solutions online, things are getting a little bit trickier here.
-Students read source code and walk-through articles from other students on the Internet without thinking of system programming problems on their own.
-Some of them start the course projects before the semester starts instead of on the intended dates, as most of the content stays the same.
+Because 80% of the course projects stay the same across semesters and people outside CMU post solutions online, things are getting a little trickier.
+Students read source code and walkthrough articles from other students on the Internet without thinking through systems programming problems on their own.
+Some start the course projects before the semester begins rather than on the intended dates because most of the content stays the same.

 someone posted on Reddit about starting the project early...